Kozea/WeasyPrint/_posts/2018-03-27-weasyprint-0.42.3.md

 WeasyPrint 0.42.3 has been released.

 Versions 0.42.x will only get simple bug fixes backported from the master branch.
-New features, opitimizations and complex bug fixes will only be added to the 43+ versions that don't support Python 2 anymore.
+New features, optimizations and complex bug fixes will only be added to the 43+ versions that don't support Python 2 anymore.

 Do not rely on future versions, development on the 0.x branch may be stopped at